 Projects range in topic, scope, and size, yet they all involve working with a staff ‘client’ on a current sustainability challenge in St Andrews.

 Click below to scroll through possible research topics.
 If your area of interest is not there, do not worry!
-Contact us, we can discuss it.
+Contact the Living Labs Project Co-ordinator and we can discuss the possibilities.